FuelLabs/sway/docs/src/introduction/overview.md

 ### Build the Contract

-Build `counter_contract` by running
+Build `counter_contract` by running the following command in your terminal from inside the `counter_contract` directory.:

 ```sh
 forc build
 ```

-from inside the `counter_contract` directory.
-You should see something like this:
+You should see something like this output:

 ```console
 Compiled library "core".